Several years ago I had Ms. H. read the then latest draft of my memoir. What more might she want, I had asked.

 But when I imagined how the words will fit on the page, how I could best describe this joy, a part of said, “Everyone will feel sorry for a guy without a penis.”

 I seemed to have constructed a transsexual narrative in which I found the whole thing very hard and difficult and not anything I would ever recommend to anyone.

 Why did you do this then seems like a reasonable question.
 Why do anything so painful and shame-filled seems like another good question.

 The only answer I could give: Because I needed and wanted to.
 I still want to, every day I rub the testosterone into my skin.
 I still want to.

 Internalized Transphobia = Shame

-This wanting, though, doesn’t have joy.
-I realized after much deliberation – having a mood, actually – I possess a pervasive and all-consuming sense of internalized transphobia.
+This wanting hasn’t had much joy.
+After years of deliberation – having a pervasive and all-consuming brood, actually – I have, until recently, possessed a pervasive and all-consuming sense of internalized transphobia.

 Memoirist as Archeologist and What is Underneath

-This body.
 This body has worked so very hard to protect me, to heal me, to save me from myself.
-This body has done everything I’ve asked it and more.
+This body has done everything I’ve asked of it and more.
 This body – my body – loves me.

-Perhaps I can share this joy.
-Surely doing so will be the most terrifying and rewarding work of my life.
+Doing so has been, and will continue to be, the most terrifying and rewarding work of my life.